No Retreat, No Surrender 2: Home media

 The film has never been released on Region 1 DVD, and as of December 2009, no plans have been announced for a release.
 It has however been readily available on Region 4 DVD and Region 2 DVD in both Australia and Europe since 2005.

+Sequel

+It was followed by No Retreat, No Surrender 3: Blood Brothers, which again features Avedon in the lead role but is unrelated in terms of plot and characters.